-Given the compliance requirements and cloud risks, you need the ability to find and assess all cloud usage at your organization while putting in place contextual access and security policies to govern usage and secure sensitive data.
+Given the compliance requirements and risks, you need the ability to find and assess all cloud and web usage at your organization while putting in place contextual access and security policies to govern usage and secure sensitive data.

-As cloud service usage grows, you need to understand and manage the risks associated with these cloud services.
-Granular visibility into your cloud usage will help you strike the right balance between these risks and the business benefits you are trying to achieve.
+As cloud service and web usage grows, you need to understand and manage the risks associated with these cloud services.
+Granular visibility into your cloud and web usage will help you strike the right balance between these risks and the business benefits you are trying to achieve.

-Use Netskope to carve out risky activities in sanctioned or unsanctioned services with granular policies that take into account user, service, device, location, activity, and content.
+Use Netskope to carve out risky activities in sanctioned or unsanctioned cloud services and websites with granular policies that take into account user, service or website, device, location, activity, and content.
 Control activities by risk level by defining policies based on the Cloud Confidence Level in the Netskope CCI.
 Enforce policies at the service, service instance, or service category level.

-Find all cloud services in use across your organization, both sanctioned services and shadow IT.
-Understand the enterprise-readiness of these services with our objective Cloud Confidence Index and obtain detailed usage information about users, activities and data.
-Use this information to assess your risk and inform your cloud security policies, such as preventing users from uploading content to poorly rated personal cloud storage services.
+Find all cloud services and websites in use across your organization, both sanctioned services and shadow IT.
+Understand the enterprise-readiness of these cloud services with our objective Cloud Confidence Index and obtain detailed usage information about users, activities and data.
+Use this information to assess your risk and inform your cloud and web security policies, such as preventing users from uploading content to poorly rated personal cloud storage services.

-Detect sensitive content at rest in sanctioned cloud services or en route to or from any cloud service with advanced, enterprise cloud DLP.
+Detect sensitive content at rest in sanctioned cloud services or en route to or from any cloud service or website with advanced, enterprise DLP.
 Define granular policies – based on identity, service, activity and data – to automatically protect your data by blocking activities, restricting access, encrypting data, and more.

-The cloud makes it easy to share, but this same capability makes cloud services an attractive target for malicious actors.
+The cloud and web makes it easy to share, but this same capability makes these services an attractive target for malicious actors.
 Protect your organization from cloud threats such as malware and ransomware and also detect unusual data movement or user activity that could indicate the presence of an active threat in your environment.